Scan and Send Load Documents

 -

-Use Your Own Camera App: Some drivers take photos or save electronic documents on their phone or tablet over the span of hours or days at each stop and then send each batch of existing documents later.
+Use Your Own Camera App: Some drivers like to take photos and save electronic documents on their phone or tablet over the span of hours or days at each stop and then send them all in one batch later.

 -